RevenueCat/revenuecat-docs/docs_source/Getting Started/getting-started.md

 ## ▶️ Service Credentials

 Service credentials need to be set up for RevenueCat to communicate with the app stores on your behalf.
-See our guides [App Store Connect Shared Secret](doc:itunesconnect-app-specific-shared-secret), [Play Service Credentials](doc:creating-play-service-credentials), and [Amazon Appstore Shared Secret](doc:amazon-appstore) for more information.
+See our guides [App Store Connect Shared Secret](doc:itunesconnect-app-specific-shared-secret), [App Store In-App Purchase Key](doc:in-app-purchase-key-configuration), [Play Service Credentials](doc:creating-play-service-credentials), and [Amazon Appstore Shared Secret](doc:amazon-appstore) for more information.

 Note that Play service credentials can take up to 36 hours to propagate throughout Google's servers.